raybaxter/bulk-data/README.md

 #### Note
-If crawling the xml and json endpoints programmatically, you should ensure that you set the appropriate accept headers in your request, or you may see a 406 response. e.g for json - `Accept: application/json`
+If crawling the xml and json endpoints programmatically, you should ensure that you set the appropriate accept headers in your request, or you may see a 406 response.
+E.g for json - `Accept: application/json`